AnAppAMonth/linewrap/README.markdown

    lines preserved from the input (not wrapped by us).
 This option can be used with the `"s<num>"` options of `respectLineBreaks` to support the indenting paragraphing style, so that the indentations to mark new paragraphs are preserved.
+   Preceding whitespaces are also significant in markup languages like Markdown.
 4. `"all"`.
 All whitespaces are preserved.
 In this mode, whitespaces are treated like other non-alphabetical characters that are displayed but can be wrapped at any position.